William S. Edsall House

 William S. Edsall House is a historic home located at Fort Wayne, Indiana.
-It was built in 1839–1840, and is a two-story, five bay, transitional Federal / Greek Revival style brick dwelling.
+It was built in 1839–1840, and is a two-story, five-bay, transitional Federal / Greek Revival style brick dwelling.
 It measures 44 feet wide and 20 feet deep, sits on a raised basement, and has four interior end chimneys.

+The home is named for its original owner, William S. Edsall (1809–1876).
+Edsall worked as a fur trader, miller, contractor, and surveyor for the Wabash and Erie Canal.
+He was also prominent in local politics.
+He served on Fort Wayne's first Common Council.
+Later, he served as register of the city's U.S. land office and as Allen County Clerk.

 It was listed on the National Register of Historic Places in 1976.